omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-Naturally the java signature of the `sum` method doesn’t give any insight about the default parameter value we are providing.
+Naturally the Java signature of the `sum` method doesn’t give any insight about the default parameter value we are providing.
 However there is a parameterless method curiously named `sum$default$2`.
 Let’s invoke it;

 *[default-arguments.clj](src/default_arguments/clojure.clj)* *`make run-default-arguments`*
 ```clojure